tonys023/data-science-bootcamp-8/README.md

 # data-science-bootcamp-8
 My data portfolio for data analyst role

-## whar did I learn from this bootcamp
+## what did I learn from this bootcamp

 I learn a lot of stuff related to data science skill